GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/examples/standalone/README.md

 ### Deploy new Dataflow Jobs

-To deploy new Dataflow jobs in the blueprint deployment created by this example, follow the instructions on the  [Pipeline Deployment](../../docs/PIPELINE_DEPLOYMENTS.md) documentation.
+To deploy new Dataflow jobs in the infrastructure created by this example, follow the instructions in the [deploying dataflow jobs](../../docs/deploying_dataflow_jobs.md) documentation.

-The subnetwork to be used is the one in the output `data_ingestion_subnets_self_link`.
+Use the subnetwork in the output `data_ingestion_subnets_self_link` to deploy new Dataflow jobs.

-Note: If you are using Google Cloud Console, to [disable public IPs](https://cloud.google.com/dataflow/docs/guides/routes-firewall#turn_off_external_ip_address), use the optional parameter "Worker IP Address Configuration" set to `Private`.
+Note: If you are using Google Cloud Console to deploy Dataflow jobs, to [disable public IPs](https://cloud.google.com/dataflow/docs/guides/routes-firewall#turn_off_external_ip_address), use the optional parameter "Worker IP Address Configuration" set to `Private`.

 ### Perimeter members list

-To be able to see the resources protected by the VPC Service Controls [Perimeters](https://cloud.google.com/vpc-service-controls/docs/service-perimeters) in the Google Cloud Console you need to add your user in the variable `perimeter_additional_members` in the `terraform.tfvars` file.
+To be able to see the resources protected by the VPC Service Controls [Perimeters](https://cloud.google.com/vpc-service-controls/docs/service-perimeters) in the Google Cloud Console you must add your user in the variable `perimeter_additional_members` in the `terraform.tfvars` file.

 ### Sample Data

-The sample data used in this example is a [csv file](./assets/cc_10000_records.csv) with fake credit card data.
+The sample data used in this example are a [csv file](./assets/cc_10000_records.csv) and a [json file](./assets/cc_100_records.json) with fake credit card data.
-For this example, the input file has 10k records.
+The csv file has 10k records and the json file has 100 records.

 Each record has these values: